DAILY BEST KNOWLEDGE

 4. Nourishing Breakfast: Fuel for Mental Performance

-A Proper breakfast is not simply energy; rather, it is the primary source of energy for the brain and a critical beginning to the day that can support students’ mental sharpness and focus and provide energy for the day ahead.
+A proper breakfast is not simply energy; rather, it is the primary source of energy for the brain and a critical beginning to the day that can support students’ mental sharpness and focus and provide energy for the day ahead.
 Breakfasts to avoid, other than skipping breakfast altogether, are meals made up of processed and sugary foods, as they can result in brain fog, mood swings, and concentration issues.
 Breakfast enhances memory, concentration, and overall cognitive function.

 What Makes a Breakfast “Brain-Friendly”?